danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.setBotUpdatesStatus.html" name="help.setBotUpdatesStatus">Informs the server about the number of pending bot updates if they haven't been processed for a long time; for bots only: help.setBotUpdatesStatus</a>

-* <a href="channels.clickSponsoredMessage.html" name="channels.clickSponsoredMessage">Informs the server that the user has either:: channels.clickSponsoredMessage</a>

 * <a href="account.initTakeoutSession.html" name="account.initTakeoutSession">Initialize a takeout session, see here » for more info: account.initTakeoutSession</a>

 * <a href="initConnection.html" name="initConnection">Initialize connection: initConnection</a>